Robinpig/Note/docs/CS/Java/Spring_Cloud/Spring_Cloud.md

 Many of those features are covered by Spring Boot, on which Spring Cloud builds.
 Some more features are delivered by Spring Cloud as two libraries: Spring Cloud Context and Spring Cloud Commons.
 Spring Cloud Context provides utilities and special services for the ApplicationContext of a Spring Cloud application (bootstrap context, encryption, refresh scope, and environment endpoints).
 Spring Cloud Commons is a set of abstractions and common classes used in different Spring Cloud implementations (such as Spring Cloud Netflix and Spring Cloud Consul).

+### Spring Cloud Context

+Spring Boot has an opinionated view of how to build an application with Spring.
+For instance, it has conventional locations for common configuration files and has endpoints for common management and monitoring tasks.
+Spring Cloud builds on top of that and adds a few features that many components in a system would use or occasionally need.
+#### The Bootstrap Application Context
+A Spring Cloud application operates by creating a “bootstrap” context, which is a parent context for the main application.
+This context is responsible for loading configuration properties from the external sources and for decrypting properties in the local external configuration files.
+The two contexts share an Environment, which is the source of external properties for any Spring application.
+By default, bootstrap properties (not bootstrap.properties but properties that are loaded during the bootstrap phase) are added with high precedence, so they cannot be overridden by local configuration.

+The bootstrap context uses a different convention for locating external configuration than the main application context.
+Instead of application.yml (or .properties), you can use bootstrap.yml, keeping the external configuration for bootstrap and main context nicely separate

 <div style="text-align: center;">

 ![Spring Cloud architecture](./img/Spring_Cloud.svg)